octodns/octodns/README.md

 ### Workflow

-In the above case we manually ran OctoDNS from the command line.
-That works and it's better than heading into the provider GUIs and making changes by clicking around, but OctoDNS is designed to be run as part of a deploy process.
+In the above case we manually ran octoDNS from the command line.
+That works and it's better than heading into the provider GUIs and making changes by clicking around, but octoDNS is designed to be run as part of a deploy process.
 The implementation details are well beyond the scope of this README, but here is an example of the workflow we use at GitHub.
 It follows the way [GitHub itself is branch deployed](https://githubengineering.com/deploying-branches-to-github-com/).

 The first step is to create a PR with your changes.

 ![GitHub user interface of a pull request](/docs/assets/pr.png)

-Assuming the code tests and config validation statuses are green the next step is to do a noop deploy and verify that the changes OctoDNS plans to make are the ones you expect.
+Assuming the code tests and config validation statuses are green the next step is to do a noop deploy and verify that the changes octoDNS plans to make are the ones you expect.

 ![Output of a noop deployment command](/docs/assets/noop.png)